 DEATH Winston Churchill passed away at his Hyde Park Gate home on January 24, 1965.
 His death was preceded by a severe stroke on January 15, 1965, which left him gravely ill.
 His final words were reportedly, "Oh, I am so bored with it all."
 He died on the same day of the year as his father, Lord Randolph, who had passed away on January 24, 1895.

-His body lay in state at Westminster Hall for three days before his state funeral at St. Paul's Cathedral.
+His body lay in state at Westminster Hall for three days before his state funeral at St. Paul's Cathedral on January 30.
 This was the first state funeral for a non-royal family member since that of Field Marshal Lord Roberts of Kandahar in 1914.

 In accordance with his wishes, Churchill's funeral procession passed through Waterloo Station, a symbolic gesture honoring his role in the Battle of Britain.
 As his coffin was transported down the Thames by boat, cranes in London's docklands bowed in salute.
 The Royal Artillery fired a 19-gun salute, and the RAF staged a fly-past of English Electric Lightning fighters.